 How effectively are you using data in your hiring processes?

-How effectively are you using data in your hiring processes?
 The world of recruitment is evolving at an exponential pace, as more organizations turn to AI and robotics to enhance candidate selection and pinpoint any potential pitfalls.

-HRD spoke to Justin Deonarine, I/O Psychologist at Psychometrics, to uncover how organizations can use data to enhance their decision-making.
+HRD spoke to Justin Deonarine, an I/O Psychologist at Psychometrics Canada, to uncover how organizations can use data to enhance their decision-making.

-In the cases where there’s little correlation between both data sets, Psychometrics will have a discussion with HR and identify the ideal cut-off score in the assessments.
+In the cases where there’s little agreement between both data sets, Psychometrics will have a discussion with the hiring team and identify the ideal score ranges in the assessments.